seven5/seven5.github.io/tutorial.md

 ## Local database setup

-On your local system you'll need to create the database "freso"
+On your local system you'll need to create the database "fresno"

 {% highlight bash %}
 $ createdb fresno